Yahyakiani/Css_Notes/Psychology/Theories.md

   - One fundamental gestalt principle that remains infl uential is that two objects considered together form a whole that is different from the simple combination of the objects.
-Gestalt psychologists argued that the perception of stimuli in our environment goes well beyond the individual elements that we sense.
+Gestalt psychologists argued that the perception of stimuli in our environment goes well beyond the individualelements that we sense.
 Instead, it represents an active, constructive process carried out within the brain
   - **Given by** Wolfgang Köhler and Kurt Koffka